Brief Description of Employees’ and Employers’ Associations

 - the union fails to submit all the documents required by Article 365.

-In those cases where the registering authority has not reached a certification decision within the 60-day period, the prospective union may demand that registration be carried out.
-If the authority does not act within 3 days of the demand, the registration is automatically granted, and the authority is required to issue the appropriate documentation.
+In those cases where the registering authority has not reached a certification decision within the 60-day period, the prospective union may claim that registration be carried out.
+If the authority does not act within 3 days of the claims, the registration is automatically granted, and the authority is required to issue the appropriate documentation.
 However, a problem arises when the above procedure is followed and the authority does not formally grant registration.
 Article 692, Section IV provides that: Union representatives will accredit their status by means of the certification issued by the registration authority, indicating that the Board of Directors of the union has been registered.

 A union cannot be dissolved or suspended, nor can its registration be cancelled, by administrative decision.
 Cancelling the registration requires a legal process that demonstrates that the union has been dissolved or it no longer complies with legal requirements.
 A union can be dissolved only when it is so agreed by two-thirds of its membership or when the term specified in its bylaws has expired.